CheoR/pack-it-up-v2-client/README.md

 I created this app mostly to get familar with Apollo-Client/Server, React-Native, TypeScript, Tailwind, and testing.

-Users can use app to pack personal possessions.
+Users can use app to track personal inventory.

 ## Features